novaphotos/nova-ios-sdk/README.md

 * Establishing a connection with a Nova device whenever it is in range.
 Connection status can be monitored in apps using KVO.
 * At request of app triggering the flash with specified warm and cool LED brightness.

+It is the responsibility of the camera app developer (you) to:
+* Enable and disable the SDK when the app becomes active or inactive.
+* Show feedback to the user about the connectivity state (e.g connected, searching, disabled)
+* Allow users to choose flash settings (either pick from a list of predefined presets, or enter custom brightness values)
+* Trigger the flash at time of taking photo.

+All of the above are made simple via the SDK.

 Installation
 ------------